Explaining the decline of US wind output power density: Definition of wind power metrics

-System efficiency denotes the share of power input converted to electricity, i.e. the ratio of power output and power input.
-System efficiency results from different influencing factors, such as the Betz' limit, mechanical and technical efficiency, curtailing, and downtime due to maintenance, as discussed in more detail in section \ref{sec:results-efficiency}.
+With \emph{system efficiency} we denote the share of power input converted to electricity, i.e. the ratio of power output and power input $\frac{\Pout}{\Pin}$.
+System efficiency is bound by the Betz' limit and results from different influencing factors, such as mechanical and technical efficiency, but also system effects such as input power density, wakes, curtailing and downtime due to maintenance, as discussed in more detail in \cref{sec:results-efficiency}.

+Output power density can be viewed as a combination of input power density and system efficiency:

-The same terminology allows for a multiplicative decomposition of wind power output into the total number of operating turbines, average rotor swept area per turbine, input power density, and system efficiency.
+The introduced terminology allows for a multiplicative decomposition of wind power output into the total number of operating turbines, average rotor swept area per turbine, input power density, and system efficiency.
 Denoting the total number of operating turbines with $N$, the decomposition can be formally described by

-In section \ref{sec:appendix-motivation}, we show how our decomposition is motivated by the physical formula for deriving wind power generation from wind speeds.
-For each of the variables, a time series will be calculated for the period 2010--2019. $\Pin$ is computed by estimating the kinetic power in wind for each turbine's location and height on an hourly basis.
-However, since time series of power output are available only in an aggregated form for the whole US with monthly resolution and commissioning dates for wind turbines are given only with yearly resolution, we defined the variables $\Pin$, $\Pout$, $N$, and $A$ as yearly aggregated time series for all wind turbines in the US.
-That means for $T$ being the set of all hours in a year and $L$ being the set of all turbine locations, the aggregated time series $\Pin$ is given by
+In \cref{sec:appendix-motivation}, we show how our decomposition is motivated by the physics behind wind to power conversion for deriving wind power generation from wind speeds.
+For each of the introduced variables, a time series will be calculated for the period 2001--2021. $\Pin$ is computed by estimating the kinetic power in wind at all known US wind turbine locations from reanalysis wind speed data which is bias corrected with the global wind atlas. $\Pout$ uses the wind speed data in combination with a generic power curve model, based on specific power, to derive wind turbine power output for all known turbines in the US (see \cref{sec:methods-computation-p-out}).

-where $\pin \left(v_{t,l}\right)$ is the kinetic power in wind flowing through the rotor swept area at location $l$ at timestamp $t$ (see section \ref{sec:appendix-motivation}).

-Similarly, $\Pout\left(T\right)$ is the average generated electricity in time period $T$ of all wind turbines, but in this case, also system effects are included since $\Pout \left(T\right)$ is the wind power generated by all turbines and not the theoretical wind power output by a single turbine for a given wind speed. $\Pout \left(T\right)$, i.e. total wind power generation in the US, is taken from the Energy Information Administration (EIA, see section \ref{generation-data}).
+However, there are no precise turbine commissioning dates available, but only the year of installation for each turbine, which is why we cannot calculate time series for $A$ and $N$ with a resolution higher than yearly.
+Additionally wind speeds are subject to large seasonal variations.
+We therefore define the variables $\Pin$, $\Pout$, $N$, and $A$ as yearly aggregated time series for all wind turbines in the US and use them for all further computations.
+That means the time series $\Pin$, $\Pout$, $N$, and $A$ are functions of the year $Y$.